Share this post:

 Can planning permission be revoked once granted?

-Some single-storey rear extensions fall under PD if within depth/height/eaves limits and other rules are met.
-Bigger or two-storey proposals usually need planning.
-Read: Extension Planning Guide.
+Some rear extensions fall under PD if within depth/height/eaves limits and other criteria.
+Larger or two-storey proposals usually need permission.
+See our Extension guide.

 Which planning authority am I in?

-Use your postcode on the Planning Portal to find your local council and their policies.
+Use your postcode on the Planning Portal to find your LPA and links to policies and applications.

-Decision notice, stamped plans, any Lawful Development Certificates, discharged conditions and Building Control completion certificates.
+Decision notice, stamped plans, discharged conditions, any Lawful Development Certificates, and Building Control completion certificates.
+See Certificates & Compliance Documents.

 Ready to move your project forward?